MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   [Get started with debugging JavaScript in Microsoft Edge DevTools][DevtoolsGuideChromiumJavascriptIndex] - A tutorial (with screen captures), using an existing, simple project.

-*   [Use the debugger features][DevToolsJavaScriptReference] - How to use the Debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack (the sequence of function calls so far).
+*   [Use the debugger features][DevToolsJavaScriptReference] - How to use the Debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack.

 *   [Pause your code with breakpoints][DevToolsJavaScriptBreakpoints] - How to set basic and specialized breakpoints in the debugger.